-Maya - My sweet companion while I am teaching online.
-She is all set for a rainy day.
+Maya, my sweet companion while I teach online, is all set for a rainy day.

 I also retooled my teaching methods.
 This has caused me to devote nearly twice as much time as normal to teach one course.
 I have done my best to be resilient, and my students have joined me.
 Fortunately, we have found unexpected silver linings within online teaching and learning.
 This essay describes some of them.